gregbkr/kubernetes-kargo-logging-monitoring/README.md

 ### 1.3 Deploy k8s

-We are using the kargo great tool.
-Please clone in your repo
+We are using the kargo powerful project.
+It is made of many ansible scripts to build your cloud and k8s on top.
+To pilot you can use:
+- Kargo-cli: which make even easier to provision servers (aws, cloustack) https://github.com/kubespray/kargo-cli
+- Or fill 2 configuration files and run an ansible recipe

+Kargo-cli is being rebuilded in go, so I will just use the underlying ansible recipe at the moment.
+Please clone in your repo k8s:

     git clone https://github.com/kubernetes-incubator/kargo kargo && cd kargo